gridly-spreadsheet-CMS/gridly-csharp-sdk/docs/TransmemApi.md

 <a id="update"></a>
 # **Update**
-> void Update (string tmId, UpdateTransMem updateTransMem)
+> TransMem Update (string tmId, UpdateTransMem updateTransMem)

 Update a translation memory